-NTERNATIONAL STUDENTS WHO DO NOT HOLD A PERMANENT RESIDENT VISA CANNOT RECEIVE
+NTERNATIONAL STUDENTS WHO DO NOT HOLD A PERMANENT RESIDENT VISA CANNOT RECEIVE FINANCIAL AID FROM FEDERAL, STATE OR C DM NEED BASED SCHOOL FUNDS.

-FINANCIAL AID FROM FEDERAL, STATE OR NEED BASED INSTITUTIONAL SOURCES.
-An international student in the United States with an F1 or F2 student visa, with a J1 or J2 exchange visitor visa, or with a G-series or H-series visa is not eligible for need-based student aid from federal or state
+An international student in the United States with an F1 or F2 student visa, with a J1 or J2 exchange visitor visa, or with a G-series or H-series visa is not eligible for need-based student aid from either Columbia or federal/state sources, but may qualify for "alternative loans" from outside sources and grants/scholarships from funds which are not federally or state-sponsored.
+If you acquire permanent resident status prior to graduation, you will become eligible for "external" state and federal assistance.